Roy Halladay: Philadelphia Phillies (2010–2013)

 On December 15, 2009, the Blue Jays traded Halladay to the Philadelphia Phillies for minor league prospects Travis d'Arnaud, Kyle Drabek, and Michael Taylor.
-He agreed to a contract extension worth US$60 million that included a US$20 million vesting option for a fourth season.
+He agreed to a contract extension worth US$60 million, which included a US$20 million vesting option for a fourth season.
 Phillies general manager Ruben Amaro, Jr. had unsuccessfully attempted to get Halladay at the non-waiver trade deadline in July 2009, then traded for Cliff Lee instead.
-Three hours before Halladay signed the contract extension, Amaro traded away Lee, to the surprise of Halladay who thought that Lee would be his teammate.
+Three hours before Halladay signed the contract extension, Amaro traded away Lee, to the surprise of Halladay, who thought that Lee would be his teammate.
+In fact, the Phillies' acquisition of Halladay and trade of Lee were deeply intertwined, as the team wanted to strengthen the rotation without emptying the farm system of prospects.
+They traded several prospects for Halladay, then refreshed the system with the return haul for Lee.